data-umbrella/data-umbrella.github.io/_posts/2025-04-29-juan-luis-opensource-journey.md

 This blog post is based on a thought-provoking Data Umbrella webinar featuring Juan Luis, a product manager at QuantumBlack, AI by McKinsey.
 In this talk, Juan takes us on a journey through the cultural, philosophical, and technical milestones of open source software—from its hacker roots to its current role in the age of AI.

+This 75-minute video is a must-watch!
+It provides the evolution of open source, with all its values and challenges.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LLciYo3rqTQ" title="A Journey Through Open Source - Webinar by Juan Luis" frameborder="0" allowfullscreen></iframe>